Fractional Fourier transform: Time-frequency analysis

+Fresnel and Fraunhofer diffraction

+The diffraction of light can be calculated using integral transforms.
+The Fresnel diffraction integral is used to find the near field diffraction pattern.
+In the far-field limit this equation becomes a Fourier transform to give the equation for Fraunhofer diffraction.
+The fractional Fourier transform is equivalent to the Fresnel diffraction equation.
+When the angle $\alpha$ becomes $\pi/2$, the fractional Fourier transform is the standard Fourier transform and gives the far-field diffraction pattern.
+The near-field diffraction maps to values of $\alpha$ between 0 and $\pi/2$.

 Application

 Fractional Fourier transform can be used in time frequency analysis and DSP.
 It is useful to filter noise, but with the condition that it does not overlap with the desired signal in the time–frequency domain.
 Consider the following example.
 We cannot apply a filter directly to eliminate the noise, but with the help of the fractional Fourier transform, we can rotate the signal (including the desired signal and noise) first.
 We then apply a specific filter, which will allow only the desired signal to pass.
 Thus the noise will be removed completely.
 Then we use the fractional Fourier transform again to rotate the signal back and we can get the desired signal.

 Thus, using just truncation in the time domain, or equivalently low-pass filters in the frequency domain, one can cut out any convex set in time–frequency space.
 In contrast, using time domain or frequency domain tools without a fractional Fourier transform would only allow cutting out rectangles parallel to the axes.

 Fractional Fourier transforms also have applications in quantum physics.
-For example, they are used to formulate entropic uncertainty relations.
+For example, they are used to formulate entropic uncertainty relations, in high-dimensional quantum key distribution schemes with single photons, and in observing spatial entanglement of photon pairs.

 They are also useful in the design of optical systems and for optimizing holographic storage efficiency.